wayfinderio/intro-to-fp/_docs/2-the-pillars-of-fp/it-all-starts-with-pure-functions.md

 Now what if you could only pick one property, what would it be?
 Think about this for a moment, what is the single most important property you could ascribe to "good" software?
 Does such a thing even exist?

 Functional programming is based on the idea that the ideal property for all software is that it is built out of `pure` functions _to the maximum extent possible_.
-This may be a brand new term to you although I'm certain you've written many pure functions yourself.
+"Pure function" may be a brand new term to you although I'm certain you've written many pure functions yourself.
 All it means to be a pure function is the following:

 > Always produces the same result given the same arguments